emberjs/ember-test-helpers/API.md

 Checks various settledness metrics (via `getSettledState()`) to determine if things are settled or not.

-Settled generally means that there are no pending timers, no pending waiters, no pending AJAX requests, and no current run loop.
+Settled generally means that there are no pending timers, no pending waiters, no pending requests, and no current run loop.
 However, new settledness metrics may be added and used as they become available.

 Returns **[boolean][76]** `true` if settled, `false` otherwise